The Art School Philosophy

 Art School is the creation of teaching artist and Nashville native Allison Jarrett.
-The purpose of Art School is to provide engaging contemporary art education to students of all ages, experiences, and abilities.
-Traditional art schools and art classes focus so heavily on developing technical skills that younger or less-experienced artists can feel intimidated.
-Many students give up from fear of failure, and lose the joy in the process of creating.
-Alternatively, some contemporary art classes are so process-focused that students miss out on learning important art skills that can impact them positively beyond the world of art-making.
+The purpose of Art School is to provide meaningful art-making opportunities to students of all ages, experiences, and abilities.
+Traditional art classes focus so heavily on developing technical skills that less-experienced artists can feel intimidated.
+Alternatively, some casual art-making events are so over-simplified that students miss out on a great opportunity to learn new skills and enjoy a true creative outlet.

 About Allison Jarrett